strapi/documentation/docusaurus/docs/dev-docs/configurations/database.md

 The `connection.pool` object optionally found in `./config/database.js` (or `./config/database.ts` for TypeScript) is used to pass [Tarn.js](https://github.com/vincit/tarn.js) database pooling options and accepts the following parameters:

-::: caution
+:::caution
-When using Docker, change the pool `min` value to `0` as Docker will kill any idle connections, making it impossible to keep any open connections to the database (see [Tarn.js's pool](https://knexjs.org/guide/#pool) settings used by Knex.js for more information).
+When using Docker, change the pool `min` value to `0` as Docker will kill any idle connections, making it impossible to keep any open connections to the database (see the [Tarn.js pool](https://knexjs.org/guide/#pool) settings used by Knex.js for more information).
 :::

 | Parameter                   | Description                                                                                                                                                                                | Type       | Default |